A blurred image of people in the street

 Awards will be judged by a panel of Forensic Psychologists from the Division of Forensic Psychology Committee.

-The presentation ceremony will be held on the opening day of Division of Forensic Psychology Annual Conference at the Divisional Awards Ceremony.
-The winner will:
+The presentation ceremony will be held at the Division of Forensic Psychology Annual Conference.

-1. Be invited to submit a poster presentation at the DFP conference this year
+1. Be invited to submit a poster or give a presentation on their work at the DFP conference and will receive a certificate

 Previous award winners